 Margaret herself passed away on the 9th of February 1882 after contracting an incurable disease.
 She was 69 years old.
 Margaret knew what it was to be orphaned.
 She knew the pain of losing her entire family, having suffered through such tragedy not once, but twice.
 Although she lost her own child, she dedicated her life to providing for the orphaned children of New Orleans, and thereby became a mother to countless children.
 Her efforts did not go unnoticed.
 She was honoured with a large funeral, and the notice of her death was printed on the front page of a New Orleans newspaper.
 Two years after her death, a monument dedicated to her memory was erected in New Orleans’ Lower Garden District.

 Though most of the Irish Mammies from our history don’t have their own monuments, let’s take this Sunday to fondly remember all the acts of kindness that our mothers and grandmothers have done for us, whether they are still with us today or long passed on.
 For every lovingly prepared meal, the darned school uniforms, and the flat lemonade administered as a cure for all ailments.
-The Irish Mammy is more than just a character in our books and films, she is an institution that is absolutely here to stay.
+Whether you call her your Irish Mummy, Mammy, or Mam, the Irish Mammy is more than just a character in our books and films, she is an institution that is absolutely here to stay.

 Add your Ancestor to the XO Chronicles and share their story with people descended from the same place living in Ireland and all around the world today.